Sir George Collier, 1st Baronet: War of 1812

 On 15 March 1814 Collier received command of the 50-gun HMS Leander and was sent to North America to deal with the American super frigates that were causing losses to British merchant shipping.
 It was a highly sought after posting, and reflected the Admiralty's approval of his efforts off Spain.
 Collier sought battle with the USS Constitution, but the American ship escaped from Boston and evaded him.
 He gathered a squadron consisting of the Leander, the 60-gun HMS Newcastle and the 40-gun HMS Acasta, and set off in pursuit.
 He almost caught up with the Constitution off St Jago, but weather prevented Leander from closing on her.
 The Constitution was at the time sailing with two captured British prizes, the former HMS Levant and HMS Cyane.
 Collier's three ships gave chase and were overhauling the Constitution, when, having allowed the Cyane to escape, the Levant broke away and Collier followed her.
 In doing so he retook the Levant, but allowed Constitution to escape.
 Collier continued to cruise in the area, but before he had another opportunity to pursue the Constitution, news reached him that the Treaty of Ghent had been signed and that the war was over.

 Years of peace

-Collier returned to Britain and on 20 September 1814 was created a baronet.
+Collier returned to Britain, and on 20 September 1814 he was created a baronet.
 He was invested as a Knight Commander of the Order of the Bath on 2 January 1815.
 He was also appointed groom of the bedchamber to the Duke of Gloucester that day.